johnson-jnr/telebot/README.md

 ## About KittyBot

-[Kitty Chatbot](http://t.me/laraplaybot) displays random cats photos to you.
-Get to know cat breeds and see cute cats displayed anytime non stop.
+[Kitty Chatbot](http://t.me/laraplaybot) is a telegram bot that displays random cats photos to you.
+Get to know cat breeds and see cute kittens displayed anytime non-stop.

 ## Contributing